stevemerckel/power-change-alert/README.md

 One possible use-case for this is to provide a "heads-up" notice to home owners if there are items depending on constant electricity, such as freezers, refrigerators, garage door openers, and various IoT devices.

+## Initial Need

+Having UPS systems in the house to keep things alive during brown- or blackouts is great.
+However, excessive outtages that happen while away from the house can lead to unexpected consequences.
+For example, several hundred dollars worth of food in a refrigerator can become spoiled while you are away for a weekend.

+The immediate need was to write an application to send notices to my cell phone.
+I happened to have a spare laptop laying around, so it made sense to rely on its internal message pump as it changed from wall power to battery (and vice-versa).
+Combine that with a free email address service and how a cell provider can translate SMTP messages to cellular text messages, and I had a working concept.
+The first implementation was done as a Windows Service solely from my own familiarity, and it was a quick means to an end.

 ## Technologies

 * C# Windows Service